kibook/s1kd-tools/tools/s1kd-instance/README.md

 Specify a new data module code (DMC) or publication module code (PMC) for the instance.

+-D &lt;CIR&gt;
+Dumps the built-in XSLT used to resolve dependencies for &lt;CIR&gt; CIR type to stdout.
+This can be used as a starting point for a custom XSLT script to be specified with the -x option.

+The following types currently have built-in XSLT and can therefore be used as values for &lt;CIR&gt;:

+-   accessPointRepository

+-   applicRepository

+-   cautionRepository

+-   circuitBreakerRepository

+-   controlIndicatorRepository

+-   enterpriseRepository

+-   functionalItemRepository

+-   illustratedPartsCatalog

+-   partRepository

+-   supplyRepository

+-   toolRepository

+-   warningRepository

+-   zoneRepository

+-d &lt;dir&gt;
+Directory to start searching for ACT and PCT data modules in when a product is specified (-p) without specifying the PCT explicitly (-P).
+By default, the current directory will be searched.

 -E
 Remove the extension from an instance produced from an already extended object.